 Undergraduate Application Process

 Undergraduate research fellowships are available through two programs.
-Prerequisites and requirements are indicated below.
-MDIBL welcomes applications from any student who meets the prerequisites listed below.
+Prerequisites and requirements are described below.

 We particularly encourage applications from students underrepresented in the sciences by virtue of their race or ethnicity, or who attend schools that lack academic year or summer research opportunities.

 NSF Research Experience for Undergraduates

 - Open to all US undergraduate students.
 Students must be US citizens or non-citizen permanent residents.

 - Students must have completed at least one semester of undergraduate biology.
 Students interested in bioinformatics or computational biology must demonstrate some experience with programming, and the biology requirement may be waived.